-Rich and decadent, with toasted pecans and a buttery crust, this Old Fashioned Pecan Pie is just like mom used to make.
+Rich and decadent, with toasted pecans and a buttery crust, this is simply the best Old Fashioned Pecan Pie out there!

-But what tastes the BEST?
-After a nearly unanimous vote from my taste testers, this recipe for Old Fashioned Pecan Pie with Karo syrup and brown sugar won out.
+After lots of testing and a nearly unanimous vote from my taste testers, this recipe for Old Fashioned Pecan Pie won out for its sticky sweetness, molasses flavor, and flaky crust.

 Jump to: